pinga-lab/paper-moho-inversion-tesseroids/README.md

 scientific packages installed (numpy, scipy, matplotlib, etc).
 The easiest (and recommended) way to get this is to download and install the [Anaconda Python distribution](http://continuum.io/downloads#all).
 Make sure you get the **Python 2.7** version.

 All required dependencies are specified in the `environmet.yml` file.
+The exact versions of every dependency are also specified in the `conda-*.lock` files.
+The lock files can be used to create an exact version of the environment used in the paper for Linux, Mac, and Windows.

 You can use `conda` package manager (included in Anaconda) to create a virtual environment with all the required packages installed.
-First, unzip the contents of this repository (if you've downloaded the zip file) and `cd` into the root of the repository.
-Next, run the following command in the repository folder (where `environment.yml` is located):
+First, unzip the contents of this repository (if you've downloaded the zip file) and `cd` into the root of the repository (where `environment.yml` and the `conda-*.lock` files are located).
+Next, run the following command in a terminal (substituting the appropriate lock file for your operating system):

-    conda env create
+    conda create -n moho --file conda-linux-64.lock

 This will create the virtual environment based on the specifications in `environment.yml` and install all required dependencies.
 To activate the conda environment, run